edm00se/blog/_drafts/-done-with-amp.md

 #### Content Driven Sites

 Content heavy sites are likely to gain a lot from this format, whether it's AMP's implementation or otherwise.
 I'm a surprisingly big fan of it still, even though I'm moving on.
 It ultimately achieves a pleasant mobile experience, with a caveat or two.

 #### Restrictions Against Even The Best Intentions

 - disqus / comments
+- search (other than an `amp-form` pointing to the google search result page)
-- search
+  - rather defeats the purpose of a dedicated search page
+  - no type-ahead, awareness of content
 - random things, such as named elements (can't do permalinking?!)

 #### My Blog As A Trial